Hawkins647/Password-Tester/README.md

-# Password-Cracker
+# Password-Tester
-A simple brute force password cracker in python.
+A simple password tester in python that uses wordsheets to compare a password.

-NOTE: whilst this is obviously not very sophisticated, please do not use this for malicious intent.
-I made this for fun (: